-Protect and enhance agricultural land for agricultural uses.
-Agricultural lands are those lands that are used for or suitable for agricultural use.
+Protect and enhance lands that are used for or suitable for agricultural use.

-- Use regulations establishing allowable land uses and minimum parcels sizes to prevent fragmentation of agricultural lands, ensure agricultural lands are used for agricultural purposes, and to avoid conflicts between agricultural lands and adjacent or nearby non-agricultural land uses. - 4.2.
-Enhance agriculture in areas designated Large-Scale Agriculture by encouraging the consolidation of small, inefficient parcels into larger, more efficient ownerships. - 2.3.
-Support programs that provide technical support for landowners and farm operators and tax incentives for continued agricultural use, and that enhance the competitive capabilities of farms and ranches, thereby encouraging the long-termenhancement, preservation, and expansion of agricultural lands.
+- 1. Use regulations establishing allowable land uses and minimum parcels sizes to prevent fragmentation of agricultural lands, ensure agricultural lands are used for agricultural purposes, and to avoid conflicts between agricultural lands and adjacent or nearby non-agricultural land uses. - 2.
+Enhance agriculture in areas designated Large-Scale Agriculture by encouraging the consolidation of small, inefficient parcels into larger, more efficient ownerships. - Support programs that provide technical support for landowners and farm operators and tax incentives for continued agricultural use, and that enhance the competitive capabilities of farms and ranches.
 Support programs that encourage agricultural practices that preserve other natural resources.

-- Those lands that are currently being used or that have recently been used to produce crops, fruits, or other agricultural products or for the sustenance of livestock shall be designated as Large-Scale or Small-Scale Agriculture. - 2.
+- 1. Those lands that are currently being used or that have recently been used to produce crops, fruits, or other agricultural products or for the sustenance of livestock shall be designated as Large-Scale or Small-Scale Agriculture. - 2.
 Those lands that are classified as predominantly Class I through Class IV soils or are designated unique farmland by the U.S. Department of Agriculture Soil Conservation Service or local conservation district shall be designated as Large-Scale or Small-Scale Agriculture. - 3.
-Those lands that are suitable for producing crops, fruits, or other agricultural products or for the sustenance of livestock, forage for livestock, including seasonal rangeland and areas used for calving, shall be designated as Large-Scale or Small-Scale Agriculture. - 4.
-Those lands that are interspersed among lands used or suitable or used for

-- agriculture shall be designated as Large-Scale or Small-Scale Agriculture in order to protect agricultural lands from conflicting uses. - 5.
+Those lands that are suitable for producing crops, fruits, or other agricultural products or for the sustenance of livestock, including seasonal rangeland and areas used for calving, shall be designated as Large-Scale or Small-Scale Agriculture. - 4.
+Those lands that are interspersed among lands used or suitable for agriculture shall be designated as Large-Scale or Small-Scale Agriculture in order to protect agricultural lands from conflicting uses. - 5.
 Those lands that are suitable for both agriculture and forestry shall be designated as Large-Scale or Small-Scale Agriculture if the surrounding area is generally devoted to agriculture. - 6.
-Blocks of land that have been committed by development to other uses shall not be deemed used for or suitable for agriculture. - 7.6.
-The diversity of agricultural operations in the National Scenic Area shall be recognized by distinguishing between Large-Scale and Small-Scale Agriculture. - A. Blocks of agricultural land shall be designated as Large-Scale Agriculture if they: - Are currently devoted to agriculture of a scale that is land intensive, employs workers, or provides significant products for markets or processors, or - (2) Have a combination of soil capability, size, and freedom from conflicting use that renders them suitable for large-scale agriculture or farm forestry. - B. Blocks of agricultural land shall be designated as Small-Scale Agriculture if they: - (1) Have little potential for consolidation with large-scale agricultural lands and are currently devoted to agriculture of a scale too small to support workers or provide a significant volume of products for markets or processors, and - (2) Have a combination of soil capability and size that provides an opportunity for direct marketing or part-time/second-income agriculture. - C. Small blocks of land that may by themselves be deemed Small-Scale Agriculture shall be designated as Large-Scale Agriculture if residential development of them would conflict with the resource use of adjacent lands designated Large-Scale Agriculture or Commercial Forest Land.
-Small blocks that are adjacent to Uurban Aareas, Residential, or Small Woodland land use designations or that are physically buffered by natural or manmade barriers from adjacent Large-Scale Agriculture and Commercial Forest Land designations may be considered for a Small-Scale Agriculture designation.
+The diversity of agricultural operations in the National Scenic Area shall be recognized by distinguishing between Large-Scale and Small-Scale Agriculture.

+- A. Blocks of agricultural land shall be designated as Large-Scale Agriculture if they: - Are currently devoted to agriculture of a scale that is land intensive, employs workers, or provides significant products for markets or processors, or - (2) Have a combination of soil capability, size, and freedom from conflicting use that renders them suitable for large-scale agriculture or farm forestry. - B. Blocks of agricultural land shall be designated as Small-Scale Agriculture if they: - (1) Have little potential for consolidation with large-scale agricultural lands and are currently devoted to agriculture of a scale too small to support workers or provide a significant volume of products for markets or processors, and - (2) Have a combination of soil capability and size that provides an opportunity for direct marketing or part-time/second-income agriculture. - C. Small blocks of land that may by themselves be deemed Small-Scale Agriculture shall be designated as Large-Scale Agriculture if residential development of them would conflict with the resource use of adjacent lands designated Large-Scale Agriculture or Commercial Forest Land.
+Small blocks that are adjacent to urban areas, Residential, or Small Woodland land use designations or that are physically buffered by natural or manmade barriers from adjacent Large-Scale Agriculture and Commercial Forest Land designations may be considered for a Small-Scale Agriculture designation.